open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

 1. The file's path matches one or more patterns specified in the `include` setting.
 2. The file's path does not match any pattern specified in the `exclude` setting.

 The set of files that satisfy these requirements are known in this document as "matched files".
-Similarly, the effective matching algorithm that identifies this set of files is referred to colloquially as the operator's "matching pattern".
+The effective search space (`include - exclude`) is referred to colloquially as the operator's "matching pattern".

 # Fingerprints